opensearch-project/opensearch-cli/.github/pull_request_template.md

 - [ ] New functionality includes testing.
   - [ ] All tests pass
 - [ ] New functionality has been documented.
-  - [ ] New functionality has javadoc added
+  - [ ] New functionality has documentation added
 - [ ] Commits are signed as per the DCO using --signoff

 By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.